 The Ghost of Hanako-san

-Japanese urban legends are a popular part of the country's culture.
-In some cases, the belief in these horrific tales is so powerful that it actually affects how the Japanese work, play and live.
+Japanese urban legends are part of the culture.
+In some cases, the belief in these terrifying tales is so powerful that it actually affects how the Japanese work, play, and live.
 While evidence is almost always scant, you can't help but be mesmerized by these ancient stories of the macabre that still haunt one of the most populated countries in the world.